 Yasuhiro Kasahara is a partner at Nagashima Ohno & Tsunematsu.
 His main areas of practice are cross-border and domestic M&A, private equity, joint ventures and other corporate transactions.
 He has extensive experience in North, Central and South American matters.
 He graduated with an LLB from the University of Tokyo in 2005 and with an LLM from Columbia Law School in 2012.
 He worked at Nagashima Ohno & Tsunematsu NY LLP from 2012 to 2014, and was a Visiting Associate Professor at the University of Tokyo School of Law from 2019 to 2022.
-Nagashima Ohno & Tsunematsu JP Tower 2-7-2 Marunouchi Chiyoda-ku Tokyo 100-7036 Japan Tel: +81 3 6889 7000 Fax: +81 3 6889 8000 Email: yasuhiro\kasahara@noandt.com Web: www.noandt.com NAGASHIMA OHNO & TSUNEMATSU CHAMBERS GLOBAL PRACTICE GUIDES Chambers Global Practice Guides bring you up-to-date, expert legal commentary on the main practice areas from around the globe.
-Focusing on the practical legal issues affecting businesses, the guides enable readers to compare legislation and procedure and read trend forecasts from legal experts from across key jurisdictions.
-To find out more information about how we select contributors, email Katie.Burrington@chambers.com
+Contributed by: Shuichi Nishimura and Yasuhiro Kasahara, Nagashima Ohno & Tsunematsu Nagashima Ohno & Tsunematsu JP Tower 2-7-2 Marunouchi Chiyoda-ku Tokyo 100-7036 Japan Tel: +81 3 6889 7000 Fax: +81 3 6889 8000 Email: yasuhiro_kasahara@noandt.com Web: www.noandt.com NAGASHIMA OHNO & TSUNEMATSU Investment Deal Trends The private equity market in Japan continued to be very active in 2022.
+While there is no official data on the number or type of transactions conducted by private equity firms, it is reported that a historically high number of private equity deals occurred in 2022.
+Since around 2015, the increase in private equity deals has mainly been driven by the expanding need to find successors for small to mid-size business owners.
+Recently, however, private equity deals are showing more diversity, such as carve-out deals, taking-private deals, including MBOs, and secondary buyout deals.
+This is strong evidence that private equity firms are now recognised in the Japanese market and are expanding their role in Japan.
+Notable deals from 2022 include the following: